Skip to main content

 That is calculated by:

-Commitment * market.liquidity.stakeToCcyVolume, measured in price level x volume, i.e. settlement currency of the market.
+Commitment * market.liquidity.stakeToCcyVolume (a network parameter), measured in price level x volume, i.e. settlement currency of the market.

 Once you commit to a market, you need to meet the minimum set by the liquidity SLA.
 The percentage of your commitment amount and minimum time are set for each individual market.
 Exceeding the minimum leads to more fee revenue.
 Not meeting the minimum means fee revenue is withheld, plus extra penalties.